NetComposer/nksip/doc/guide/concepts.md

 ## Plugins

-There are two ways to include behaviours in NkSIP: SipApps and plugins.
+There are two different ways to include behaviours in NkSIP: SipApps and Plugins.

 SipApps are the easier way.
 They are fully described in the documentation, and should be used for nearly all user SIP applications.
 In the future, it will be even possible to write SipApps in other languages than Erlang.

-Plugins are designed as a way to add common functionality to NkSIP, useful for many SipApps.
+Plugins are designed as a way to add functionality to NkSIP, useful for many SipApps.
 They must be written in Erlang, work very closely to the core and can make NkSIP fail when processing a call if they have a bug.
-When starting any application, you tell NkSIP all the plugins you want to use for your application.
+When starting any application, you tell NkSIP all the plugins you want to use for your it.
 Each one can have a different set of active plugins.

-Plugins are typically used for event packages, implementing specific RFCs, adding new APIs to manage any external thing (like database access, etc.)
+Plugins are typically used for event packages, implementing specific RFCs, adding new APIs to manage any external thing (like database access) or any other common, low-level functionality.